-In order to get the most out of a unified marketing measurement tool, marketers need to choose the platform that not only fits their needs, but also measures offline and online media accurately.
+In order to get the most out of their data, marketers need to choose an attribution tool that leverages UMM to measure offline and online media accurately.
 Without this capability, marketers will be unable to maintain campaign optimization as consumer trends impact various media channels.

-In order to help marketers balance the benefits and pitfalls of specific UMM providers, it helps to focus questions on the key areas of UMM that have the greatest potential for ROI optimization or subsequent wasted opportunity.
-Specifically, marketers should ask a potential unified marketing measurement vendor:
+In order to help marketers balance the benefits and pitfalls of specific attribution providers, it helps to focus questions on the key areas of measurement that have the greatest potential for ROI optimization or subsequent wasted opportunity.
+Specifically, marketers should ask a potential attribution measurement partner:

 “Can you explain how your modeling formula functions?”

 Like any marketing optimization measurement, the modeling—or math involved in organizing the raw data—makes or breaks marketing success.
 Think of it this way: if your math is wrong, then your analytics are wrong.
 If your analytics are wrong, your attribution is wrong.
 If your attribution is wrong, your optimization efforts are wrong.
 If your optimization is wrong, your marketing budget will suffer.
 Simply put, marketers need to choose a service with a proven history of success that demonstrates their model is effective.

 “Does your UMM service specialize in any key insights?”

 Certain vendors focus on different performance indicators within unified marketing measurement (mobile impact, creative messaging impact on media mix, etc.), providing unique insights that appeal to marketers.
 It’s critical that marketers understand these specialty areas/focus points in order to best match the marketing performance measurements with the needs of the marketing team.